 You should do some background research beforehand.
 The email copy should specify some context of the same.

-You can add the following three critical pieces of information to include legitimate interest in your email copy:
+You can add the following three critical pieces of information to signify legitimate interest in your email copies.

 It should contain information about how you've processed the individual's data.